 Having always planned to go to graduate school, he eventually moved from Georgia to Florida to work on his master’s in health/science communications from the University of Florida.
 He graduated with the degree in December 2014 after finishing his 200-page thesis, “Investigating News on a Nuisance: Media Framing and Stakeholder Perspectives on Florida’s Invasive Pythons.”

-While in graduate school, Michael taught undergraduate journalism and public relations students at UF, and he has continued there as an adjunct professor — teaching up to five class sections a semester — while also devoting time to his freelance work.
-The classes he teaches are: Multimedia Writing, Multimedia Reporting, Writing Mechanics, Problems and Ethics in Journalism, and News Center Practicum, which has Michael serving as a news editor/manager while students work as reporters in UF’s Innovation News Center, a professional newsroom setting and NPR/PBS affiliate.
+While in graduate school, Michael taught undergraduate journalism and public relations students at UF, and he continues there as an adjunct professor — teaching up to five class sections a semester — while also devoting time to his freelance work.
+The classes he teaches are: Multimedia Writing, Multimedia Reporting, Writing Mechanics, Problems and Ethics in Journalism, and News Center Practicum, which has Michael serving as a news editor in UF’s Innovation News Center, home of the NPR/PBS affiliate WUFT.

 Among Michael’s passions are conservation and the environment.
 In 2013, he served as the first-ever visiting media specialist for White Oak Conservation, a premiere facility for 20-plus rare and endangered species in northern Florida.
 He also volunteered for more than four years between the Chattanooga and Nashville zoos.

 He enjoys traveling and has been to several states and countries.
 He devotes his free time to nature photography, reading, writing, current events, chess, billiards, guitar, recycling, maintaining a vegan diet, and crossing his fingers that a literary agent will pick up his political thriller.

 He owes an endless amount of gratitude to his mom, Michelle; her husband, Garry; grandparents, Carol and Wayne; grandmother, Jean; his extended family; the supportive communications faculty members at MTSU and UF; co-workers past and present; and many other great people.